-It usually takes 4-6 months to generate a conventional (constitutive) gene knockout mouse model by CRISPR gene editing technology.
+It usually takes 4-6 months to generate a conventional (constitutive) gene knockout mouse model via CRISPR gene editing technology.

-A homologous recombination vector in which one or more exons of the target gene were replaced with a neomycin (Neo) gene was generated and transformed into ESC clones to obtain an ES clone in which homologous recombination occurred correctly.
-The targeted ES cells were injected into blastocysts injection to obtain a partial ES-derived chimeric mouse.
-The the chimeric mouse was mated with the wild type mice to finally obtain a heterozygous mouse derived from the recombinant ES cell.
-Specific exon(s) of target gene on one chromosome of heterozygous mice have been replaced by a Neo gene, and then homozygous mice with inactivated target gene were obtained by mating between heterozygous mice.
+A homologous recombination vector in which one or more exons of the target gene were replaced with a neomycin (Neo) gene was generated and transformed into ESC clones.
+The targeted ES cells were injected into blastocysts to obtain a partial ES-derived chimeric mouse.
+Then the chimeric mouse was mated with the wild type to finally obtain a heterozygous mouse derived from the recombinant ES cell.
+Specific exon(s) of target gene on one chromosome of heterozygous mice have been replaced by a Neo gene, and then homozygous, KO mice were obtained by mating between heterozygous mice.

 Conditional Gene Knockout

-Conditional knockout (CKO) can be used to knock out a target gene of interest in temporal-specific or spatial-specific pattern, enabling more accurate gene knockout and more forcused research.
+Conditional knockout (CKO) can be used to knock out a target gene of interest in a temporal- or spatial-specific pattern, enabling more accurate gene knockout and more focused research.

 Conditional gene knockout is mainly achieved by site-specific recombinase systems such as Cre-LoxP, FLP-Frt and Dre-Rox.
-Amongst which, the Cre-LoxP system is the most frequently used method, whereby a LoxP sequence is placed at each end of a DNA sequence to be knocked out to generate a Flox (flanked by LoxP) mouse.
-Flox mice are crossed with Cre-expressing mice to obtain a mouse with tissue- or cell-specific knockout target gene.
+Among those approaches, the Cre-LoxP system is most frequently used, whereby a LoxP sequence is placed at each end of a DNA sequence to be deleted to generate a Flox (flanked by LoxP) mouse.
+Flox mice are crossed with Cre-expressing mice to achieve a tissue- or cell-specific gene knockout.

-Such Flox mice avoid embryonic or neonatal lethality that may occur in constitutive knockout mice.
-By crossing with different Cre-expressing mice to generate offspring which can direct the expression or deletion of the target gene at any developmental stage or any specific cell type of the experimental animal.
+Such Flox mice may be less likely to develop embryonic or neonatal lethality, relative to the models devloped by the conventional KO method.
+By crossing with different Cre-expressing mice, we can generate offsprings in which the target gene can be inactivated at any developmental stage or in any specific cell type.
 Moreover, when combined with other inducible Cre systems, target gene can be temporally and spatially regulated simultaneously.
-The most widely used application is the Cre/ERT system.

 It usually takes 6-9 months to generate a conditional gene knockout mouse model by CRISPR gene editing technology.